Porto Entry Requirements

 Visa Required

-How to Apply: Apply at a Portuguese embassy or consulate, or a visa application center in your country of residence.
-Applications should be submitted several weeks before travel.
+How to Apply: Apply at Portuguese embassy or consulate in home country 15-30 days before travel

 Arrival Process